-After establishing the Australian ministry and conducting a few teaching tours in the U.S. sponsored by Master Books of California (now based in Arkansas), Ken and Mally (and their five children) temporarily moved to Arizona for six months in 1986 to work with Films For Christ.
-This partnership resulted in about 100 speaking and radio/TV engagements, as well as the production of the well-known Genesis Solution film (which was nominated as “Best Documentary” by the Christian Film Distributors Association).
+After establishing the Australian CSF ministry and conducting a few teaching tours in the United States sponsored by Master Books of California (now based in Arkansas), Ken and Mally (and their five children) temporarily moved to Arizona for six months in 1986 to work with Films For Christ.
+This partnership resulted in about 100 speaking and radio/TV engagements, as well as the production of the well-known The Genesis Solution film (which was nominated as “Best Documentary” by the Christian Film Distributors Association).